xpqz/documentation/programmers-guide/docs/object-oriented-programming/introducing-classes/editing-classes.md

 The namespace is analogous to the namespace associated with a GUI object and will be re-initialised (emptied) whenever the Class is re-fixed.
 Objects in this parallel namespace are not visible from inside the Class or an Instance of the Class.

-For further information, see [Changing Scripted Objects Dynamically on page 1](../namespace-scripts/namespace-scripts.md).
+For further information, see [Changing Scripted Objects Dynamically](../namespace-scripts/namespace-scripts.md).